-A child left to himself grows up to be a self-centered tyrant.
+A child left to himself typically grows up to be self-centered.
 But God won't allow that to happen with His children.
-Look at verse 8 again, "If you are not disciplined, then you are illegitimate children and not true sons."

-This is powerful stuff.
-Don't miss two inevitable conclusions.
+Look again at verse 8, "If you are not disciplined, then you are illegitimate children and not true sons."
+This is pretty pointed stuff and it leads to two inevitable conclusions.

 1. If God disciplines you, then you are His child.
-On the other hand...
+But on the other hand...

 2. If God doesn't, then you are not.
 Rather, you are a nothos (that's the Greek word).
-In the first century, the term was used to describe one born of a slave or concubine.
-It depicted an illegitimate child.
+In the first century, the term was used to describe one born of a slave or concubine and it depicted an illegitimate child.